 Q: What are ISO 27001 requirements?

-A: In order to earn an ISO 27001 certification, an organization is required to maintain an ISMS that covers all aspects of the standard.
+A: ISO 27001 is an information security standard.
+In order to earn an ISO 27001 certification, an organization is required to maintain an information security management system (ISMS) that covers all aspects of the standard.
 After that, they can request a full audit from a certification body.

 Q: What does it mean to be ISO 27001 certified?